This article lists alternative methods for obtaining access to an account in the unfortunate circumstance that the account owner has passed away.

 - Yes.
 There are three things you can do (DreamHost offers the first two options described below):

 - You can simply add additional email addresses to your "Contact Info" page.
 Then, if the day comes that they need to access your account, they just need to write in from either of those addresses and ask for account access.
 In other words, you can add any number of alternate email addresses, one at a time.
 After you save the address in the second box, DreamHost shows both addresses plus a third "add one here" box.

 - You can also give special instructions on who is to be given access to your account in case of your death.
 DreamHost can then place these instructions on your account’s internal note system (e.g., I would like my sister, Jane Doe [email@example.com or 1-555-555-5555] to be given access to my account upon her sending in my death certificate).

-- You can also use third party sites that offer this type of service.
-For example:
+- You can also use a third-party site (such as LegalZoom.com) that offers this type of service.